openbot-tech/core/README.md

 Then change a file in the `src` folder to verify that `HMR` is working

+here the difference between production and developing is how we build it with webpack and that production doesn't contain `HMR` or hot module reloading which means that any changes in the project would reload the bot.
+If you run the project for production, changes in the code wouldn't affect the bot execution.

 To test the bot run

 `docker-compose -f docker-compose.yml -f docker-compose.test.yml up`